TomaszKiapsnia/TomaszKiapsnia.github.io/_posts/2020-10-09-[ENG]DQDD-means-quality-first.markdown

 # Test always!
 Even for this simple case, by writing good tests before code, we have immediate answer, whether our code is proper or not.
-Each time it's important to run all tests for current part of code.
+It's important to run all created tests for current part of code.
 By that we have confirmation that previous steps are still ok.

 Some of these tests can be used later as acceptance tests.
 Additionally, we can use them to check DQ on productional data, when before pushing them to client application we have time for final tests.